 2. Make Your App an Intuitive UI/UX

-The responsive design also plays into the second most important feature – User Interface/User Experience (UI/UX).
+Responsive design for mobile apps also plays into the second most important feature – User Interface/User Experience (UI/UX).
 According to research, bad mobile app design and experience will make over 50% of app users less likely to engage with your company in the future.

 90% stop using an app due to poor performance and 86% have deleted or uninstalled at least one app because of performance-related issues.